 A scholarship holder who has no other source of income lacks social security to a certain extent.
 The postgraduate student is not eligible for unemployment benefit, social benefits e.g. parental leave or sickness leave, and the scholarship does not qualify for pension credits.
 The department should see to it that the postgraduate who is financed by a scholarship has all the insurances that are needed.
 A scholarship is not a salary and therefore lacks regulated holiday leave.
 A reasonable holiday leave is approx. five weeks per year, and this should be regulated in the individual study plan in the same way as for postgraduate students on study grants.

 The department should ensure that a postgraduate student with scholarship receive the same net financial level as a postgraduate student with employment, according to the salary ladder for postgraduate students.
 If needed, the postgraduate student is to be paid supplementary funding so-called 'forskarstuderandetillägg', see Forms.
-Find more information on the faculty's regulations regarding supplementary funding for postgraduate students on scholarships.
+Information on the faculty's regulations regarding supplementary funding for postgraduate students on scholarships.

 More information on scholarships can be found at medarbetarportalen.
 Governmental funds must not be used for scholarships for research at postgraduate level.
 For more information on insurances see medarbetarportalen.